har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 Do this if you make any changes to the SPIFFS partition, configuration file structure, or are facing problems with IAP access after configuration.
 * The ESP8266 reads a JSON configuration file in SPIFFS to retrieve the Thingspeak parameters (channel number, write API key and update interval).
-If you just used the "Flash Erase"option, the configuration file will not exist and the AP configuration portal will start up.
+If you just used the "Flash Erase" option, the configuration file will not exist and the AP configuration portal will start up.
 Connect to the WiFi access point with SSID "SPO2_HeartRate" within 90 seconds.
 On my Ubuntu 20.04 machine, the configuration webpage automatically popped up in a separate browser window.
 If that doesn't happen, open your browser and enter the url ```http://192.168.4.1``` to access the Wifi configuration page.
 Here you enter the
 Internet access point SSID/password, the Thingspeak channel number, API key and update interval (in seconds).
 The **minimum update interval** for a free ThingSpeak subscription is 15 seconds.
 Save the settings.
-The ThingSpeak parameters will now be saved to a JSON configuration file in SPIFFS.
-The IAP SSID and password are saved in the Wifi settings flash area.
+The ThingSpeak parameters will now be saved to a JSON configuration file in the SPIFFS flash partition.
+The Internet Access Point SSID and password are saved in the Wifi settings flash area.

-### Portal home page
+### AP Webserver home page

 <img src="docs/ConfigPortal1.png" />

-### Portal configuration page (with flash completely erased)
+### Webserver configuration page (with flash completely erased)

 <img src="docs/ConfigPortal2.png" />

-* If you want to change the Internet Access point configuration SSID/PW or Thingspeak credentials, start the AP portal by pressing the configuration button when you see the display prompt, just after power-up.
-Keep it pressed until you see confirmation of the portal startup.
+* If you want to change the Internet Access point configuration SSID/PW or Thingspeak credentials, wait for the display prompt just after start-up.
+Press the configuration button and keep it pressed until you see display confirmation of the AP webserver startup.
-Now connect to the portal and make your changes.
+Now connect to the webserver configuration page and make your changes.

 <img src="docs/screenshot.png"/>

-* Battery and WiFi status are shown in the left side of the display.
+* Battery level and WiFi status are shown on the left side of the display.
 If the unit cannot connect to the last configured IAP, or cannot connect to ThingSpeak with 3 consecutive attempts, the Wifi radio is turned off and no WiFi icon will be displayed.